Harris challenges Trump to second US presidential debate

 — Kamala Harris (@KamalaHarris) September 21, 2024

-On September 12, he posted on his Truth Social media platform that, “THERE WILL BE NO THIRD DEBATE!”
+Trump had posted on his Truth Social media platform earlier this month that, “THERE WILL BE NO THIRD DEBATE!”

+Trump echoed that at a campaign rally in North Carolina on Saturday, saying it was “too late” to hold another showdown with Harris.

+“The problem with another debate is that it’s just too late, voting has already started,” he said, as reported by US news outlets.

+In 2020, the final presidential debate ahead of the election was on October 22.
+Four years earlier, when Trump went up against Democrat Hillary Clinton, the third and final presidential debate was on October 19.

+CNN has said the proposed October 23 debate would mirror the format of one held in June between Trump and Democrat Joe Biden.

-The former Republican president went head-to-head against Democrat Joe Biden in June.
-Biden’s poor performance against Trump spurred questions about his age and ability to serve another term, and weeks later, he dropped out of the 2024 race.
+Biden’s poor performance in that debate spurred questions about his age and ability to serve another term, and weeks later, he dropped out of the 2024 race.

-CNN has said the proposed October debate would mirror the format of the one in June.

-“Both Vice President Harris and former President Trump received an invitation to participate in a CNN debate this fall as we believe the American people would benefit from a second debate between the two candidates for President of the United States,” the network said in a statement.
+“Both Vice President Harris and former President Trump received an invitation to participate in a CNN debate this fall as we believe the American people would benefit from a second debate between the two candidates for President of the United States,” CNN said in a statement.

 “We look forward to receiving a response from both campaigns so the American public can hear more from these candidates as they make their final decision.”